-You can find sugar in anything from dairy products to canned foods.
-If you want to eliminate the sugar excess from your body, you’ll have to do more than just cut out the sweets.
+Sugar is in all kinds of products, from dairy to canned food.
+But if you want to eliminate excess sugar from your body, you’ll have to do more than just cut out sweets.

-The high levels of sugar (sucrose) that you can find in your food can weaken your immune system and increase your risk of suffering from obesity, heart diseases, type-2 diabetes and cancer– especially breast cancer.
+The high levels of sugar (sucrose) in a lot of foods nowadays can weaken your immune system and increase your risk of obesity, heart disease, type-2 diabetes, and cancer– especially breast cancer.

-Sugar can also bring about depressive moods, anxiety and some cognitive problems.
-If you feel dependent on sweet things and want to say goodbye to this habit, clean your body from sugar by eliminating it from your diet for a set period of time.
+Sugar can also lead to depressive moods, anxiety, and some cognitive problems.
+If you feel dependent on sweet things and want to say goodbye to this unhealthy habit, you can cleanse it from your body from by taking it out of your diet.

-Aside from your dietary changes, exercising every day will also be a big help.
+But that’s not the only thing you can do.
+Exercising every day can also be a big help here.
 Getting up and moving will help you burn the sugar overload in your blood.

 The relation between sugar and weight gain

-The body uses some of these sugars as energy, while it stores the rest as fat.
+The body uses some of these sugars as energy, but it stores the rest as fat.
 When it comes to storage, there’s a huge difference between refined and natural sugars.
-Refined sugars tend to raise blood sugar levels, which can lead to fat deposits in the waist, hip and thigh areas over time.
+Refined sugars tend to raise blood sugar levels, which can lead to fat deposits in the waist, hip, and thigh areas over time.

-When trying to eliminate the sugar excess from your body, you might reach for artificial sweeteners but it’d be counterproductive.
+When trying to eliminate excess sugar from your body, you might decide to use artificial sweeteners instead.
+Unfortunately, that would actually be counterproductive.

-Although artificial sweeteners can make for a very short-term solution as you wean yourself off of normal sugar, it actually causes weight gain and metabolic changes that lead to type-2 diabetes.
+Although artificial sweeteners can make for a very short-term solution as you wean yourself off of normal sugar, they can actually cause weight gain and the kinds of metabolic changes that lead to type-2 diabetes.

 Natural food diet

-One way to detox your body from sugar is by actively choosing to eat a natural food diet– nothing that comes in packaging, cans or bottles.
-These include: fresh vegetables, fruits, lean meat, fish, nuts, seeds and healthy fats, like avocado and olive oil.
+One way eliminate excess sugar from your body is to actively maintain a natural food diet.
+This means nothing that comes in packaging, cans or bottles.
+So, you’d be having things like fresh vegetables, fruits, lean meat, fish, nuts, seeds and healthy fats, like avocado and olive oil.

-It’s important to emphasize your protein intake because they’ll keep you satisfied as well as keep your cravings at bay.
+It’s important to keep up your protein intake, because it helps you stay fuller for longer and keep your keep your cravings at bay.

 Choose “good” carbohydrates

-You don’t have to avoid carbs when you’re cleaning your body from sugar, you just need to choose the right ones.
+You don’t have to avoid carbs when you’re cleansing the sugar from your body, you just need to choose the right ones.

 Eliminating refined carbs like: white bread, pasta, carbonated beverages and baked goods.
-As a substitution, opt for vegetable carbohydrates like: broccoli, cauliflower, Brussels sprouts, leafy greens, eggplants, artichokes and peppers.
+As a substitute, choose vegetable carbohydrates like broccoli, cauliflower, Brussels sprouts, leafy greens, eggplants, artichokes and peppers.

 How to avoid sugar

-If you decide to reduce your dietary sugar intake, prepare yourself for withdrawal symptoms such as: sadness, headaches, weakness, cravings, etc.
+If you decide to reduce your sugar intake, prepare yourself for withdrawal symptoms like: sadness, headaches, weakness, cravings, etc.

-First and foremost, gradually eliminate sugary products from your diet.
-In other words, one product at a time.
-You might feel intense discomfort during the first few days, but it’ll disappear soon enough.
+Start by gradually eliminating sugary products from your diet.
+What we mean is, go one product at a time.
+You might feel intense discomfort during the first few days, but it’ll go away soon enough.